Kadee80/WebDevSpring24/Week01/Hello-World/README.md

 ### Git, Github, Class Files

 - Git is a widely used version control software which we can access via the command line of our computers.
-First, lets install Git on our computers.
+You most likely have Git installed on your computer, but if for any reason any of the commands in this tutorial tell you to install Git, follow the link below.

   - [Install Git](https://github.com/git-guides/install-git)